DEAL-US/Gintegrator/README.md

 plumb(file='inst/plumber/ginmappeR-API-server/plumber.R')$run(port=1234, swagger=FALSE)
 ```

-3. Download gIntegrator project and configure `/web/js/api/common.js` with the selected port (by default it is ``1234``):
+3. Download Gintegrator project and configure `/web/js/api/common.js` with the selected port (by default it is ``1234``):

 ```
 const BASE_URL = "http://localhost:1234";
 ```

-4. Serve gIntegrator with your preferred web server (e.g. NGINX) or deploy it with python <a href="https://github.com/DEAL-US/Silence">Silence</a> framework:
+4. Serve Gintegrator with your preferred web server (e.g. NGINX) or deploy it with python <a href="https://github.com/DEAL-US/Silence">Silence</a> framework:

 ```
-### In the gIntegrator folder
+### In the Gintegrator folder
 $ silence run
 ```